Nsiahdennis/DCIT318-Assignment2-10835820/README.md

-# DCIT 318 Assignment 2 – C# Console Application
+DCIT 318 project work 2

 This project is a submission for **DCIT 318: Programming II – Assignment 2**.
 It is a C# console application that demonstrates key concepts of **object-oriented programming (OOP)**, including: